CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 A stored item is placed in your _marshalling point pile_ and still counts for marshalling points.
 Once an item is stored it may not be unstored and brought back into play.
 The One Ring may not be stored.

 Some items and resource cards state that they can be stored when at a specific site (e.g., the Book of Mazarbul can be stored at a Dwarf-hold).
-Such an item or resource card is still placed in the marshalling point pile and cannot be brought back into play.
+Such an item or resource card is still placed in the marshalling point pile and cannot be brought back into play. <span id="page29" class="page-number">29</span>

 ### TRANSFERRING ITEMS